Finland: information for prospective students - Tervetuloa!

 Other sources of funding

-If you're leaving high school with the Ylioppilastutkinto / Studentexamen you'll need between Eximia cum laude approbatur (6) in four subjects, and two subjects at magna cum laude approbatur (5) with two subjects at cum laude approbatur (4).
+If you're studying the Ylioppilastutkinto / Studentexamen you'll need to achieve between Eximia cum laude approbatur (6) in four subjects, and two subjects at magna cum laude approbatur (5) with two subjects at cum laude approbatur (4).

 Visit the course pages for details of the entry requirements specific to your chosen course.
 Some courses also have additional requirements such as work experience or submission of written work.